Artificial consciousness: Testing

-Phenomenologically, Consciousness is an inherently first-person phenomenon.
-Because of that, and the lack of an empirical definition of sentience, directly measuring it may be impossible.
+Sentience is an inherently first-person phenomenon.
+Because of that, and due to the lack of an empirical definition of sentience, directly measuring it may be impossible.
 Although systems may display numerous behaviors correlated with sentience, determining whether a system is sentient is known as the hard problem of consciousness.
 In the case of AI, there is the additional difficulty that the AI may be trained to act like a human, or incentivized to appear sentient, which makes behavioral markers of sentience less reliable.
 Additionally, some chatbots have been trained to say they are not conscious.

 A well-known method for testing machine intelligence is the Turing test, which assesses the ability to have a human-like conversation.
 But passing the Turing test does not indicate that an AI system is sentient, as the AI may simply mimic human behavior without having the associated feelings.

 In 2014, Victor Argonov suggested a non-Turing test for machine sentience based on machine's ability to produce philosophical judgments.
 He argues that a deterministic machine must be regarded as conscious if it is able to produce judgments on all problematic properties of consciousness (such as qualia or binding) having no innate (preloaded) philosophical knowledge on these issues, no philosophical discussions while learning, and no informational models of other creatures in its memory (such models may implicitly or explicitly contain knowledge about these creatures' consciousness).
 However, this test can be used only to detect, but not refute the existence of consciousness.
 Just as with the Turing Test: a positive result proves that machine is conscious but a negative result proves nothing.
 For example, absence of philosophical judgments may be caused by lack of the machine's intellect, not by absence of consciousness.